 You’ll start with foundational courses in biology, chemistry, physics, and math that prepare you to meet the admission requirements of most health-related professional schools.
 After first year, you’ll focus on human biology with courses in anatomy, physiology, histology, microbiology, and biochemistry.
 Add some complementary courses from science and related disciplines and then round out your degree with electives of your choice.

-By the time you graduate, you’ll have the solid scientific foundation you need to succeed in most health care professions or pursue a graduate degree.
+By the time you graduate, you’ll have the solid scientific foundation you need to succeed in most health care professions or to pursue a graduate degree.